Rajeshsingh127/Rajeshsingh127/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on <a href ='http://petbookbyrajesh.herokuapp.com/'>PETBOOK</a>
-- 🌱 I’m currently learning Django Rest Framework and React js
+- 🌱 I’m currently learning python and javascript
 - 📫 How to reach me: rajeshsinghchufal@outlook.com
 - ⚡ Fun fact: I love playing Baskteball
 -